-Praised for her vibrant sound and powerful musicality, flutist Alina Windell has captivated audiences throughout the United States and abroad.
+Praised for her vibrant sound and powerful musicality, Cuban-American flutist Alina Windell has captivated audiences throughout the United States and abroad.
 Dr. Windell teaches flute at LaGrange and Huntingdon Colleges and is an Artist in Residence and faculty member of the Orfeo Music Festival in Vipiteno, Italy.
 She was a prizewinner in the 2017-2018 American Prize Instrumental Soloist Competition, and as winner of the 2016 National Flute Association (NFA) Convention Performers Competition, appeared at the NFA Convention in San Diego.
 She has also performed at the NFA Convention in Orlando, the Mid-Atlantic Flute Festival, the Mid-South Flute Festival, the International Double Reed Society Conference, the Houston Flute Club Flute Fest, the Colorado Flute Association Flute Fair, and the Hawaii University International Conference of Arts and Humanities.
 In 2015, she appeared as a featured soloist in a concert tour of Malaysia, sponsored by the Perak Society for the Performing Arts, and was a finalist in the Byron Hester Solo Flute competition in Houston, Texas.
 Recent solo engagements include University of Alabama, University of Colorado at Boulder, Columbus State University, and Auburn University.

 Dr. Windell performs as a member of the LaGrange Symphony Orchestra and regularly plays with the Columbus Symphony Orchestra.
 She has also performed at the Springer Opera House, with the Albany Symphony Orchestra, South Florida Symphony Orchestra, the Lynn Philharmonia, the Bloomington Camerata Orchestra, the National Orchestral Institute Festival Orchestra, the Opera Theatre and Music Festival Orchestra of Lucca in Italy, and in concerts at the Duxbury Music Festival, as well as freelancing in New York City.
 An avid chamber musician and advocate of new music, she is featured on the 2018 CD of percussionist Doug Rosenor, released by Centaur Records, and is a commissioning member of the Flute New Music Consortium.
 She also recorded the music of Carter Pann for the Naxos record label, premiered Circles by Rachel Matthews at the Pendulum Concert Series at the University of Colorado at Boulder, and performed for two years as a member of the Chinook Winds, the graduate wind quintet in residence at the University of Colorado in Boulder.
 She has recently formed the Duo Flautas Frescas with Julia Barnett to discover, commission, and perform music for two flutes and piano.
 Upcoming premieres include commissioned works from Valerie Coleman and Daniel Dorff.